 Historical Significance of Tsheringma Drupchhu

-As per oral history, the second King, Jigme Wangchuck commanded a Tsipoem (lead singer) from Tangsibji to come and sing at the Kuenga Rabten Palace.
-On the last night before her journey, she dreamt of a woman dressed in white instructing her to visit the source of the spring known as “Ba-Khey-Thong-Sa”, a place where the bulls drink water, take a head shower, and drink the water before starting her journey to the palace.
+On the night before her journey, she dreamt of a woman dressed in white.
+The woman instructed her to visit the spring known as “Ba-Khey-Thong-Sa”, a place where the bulls drink water, and to take a head shower, and drink the water before starting her journey to the palace.

 At dawn, she followed the instructions given in her dream and journeyed to the palace with her troupe.

-It is said that during the performance of the Mangde Tangsibji Zhyem, a classical song believed to have originated from Tangsibji, her melodious voice even made the King weep.
+During the performance of the Mangde Tangsibji Zhyem, a classical song originated from Tangsibji, her melodious voice even made the King weep.
 As a reward for her voice, the King gifted her wetland and other gifts.

 Later, when the Padseling Trulku visited the village, the Tsipoem narrated her dream and the outcome to the Trulku.
-Based on significance, the Trulku confirmed the spring water as the holy water of goddess Tashi Tsheringma.
-Goddess Tsheringma is believed to be a mountain goddess who is the head of five Tshering sister goddesses.
+Based on significance, the Trulku confirmed the spring water as the holy water of the goddess Tashi Tsheringma.
+Goddess Tsheringma is believed to be a mountain goddess who is the head of the five Tshering sister goddesses.
 These goddesses were believed to be: war deities if high officials sought blessings of power; goddesses of wealth if people sought blessings of wealth; and goddesses of speech if people sought eloquence and a pleasing voice.

 Ethnopharmacological Uses and Benefits of Tsheringma Drupchhu